-However, as we can see in the chart, this calculation doesn't take into consideration the cash flow in time.
+As we can see in the chart, this calculation does not take into consideration the cash flow in time.
 The return on investment is 10%, no matter what profits are recorded on the first and second year, as long as their addition totals $121,000.00.
 To integrate the notion of money in time, we have to work with the net present value.

 Net present value (NPV) and internal rate of return (IRR)

-When dealing with a rental property, we have different cash flow every year.
-It is appropriate in that case to discount each annual profit respectively to its cashing year.
-To get a present value of all future cash flow, we discount the annual profit based on their cashing year using one specific required rate of return.
+A rental property will likely have a different cash flow every year.
+For this reason, it is important to discount each annual profit respectively to its cashing year.
+To get a present value of all future cash flows, we discount the annual profit based on the cashing year, and use one specific rate of return.

-By subtracting the initial investment from the total discounted cash flow, you obtain the net present value.
-If the result is positive, you record a higher rate of return than you expected.
-If it's negative, the rate of return is lower than the one you required.
-See under an example with an initial investment of $100,000.00:
+By subtracting the initial investment from the total discounted cash flow, you obtain the net present value (NPV).
+If the result is positive, it means you recorded a higher rate of return than you expected.
+If it's negative, the rate of return is then lower than the one you expected.
+See below an example with an initial investment of $100,000.00: